 The funeral industry is changing.
-People are beginning to think differently about how they want their loved ones to honour their lives and with these altered perceptions comes new and emerging trends.
+People are beginning to think differently about how they want their loved ones to honour their lives and with these altered perceptions comes new and emerging funeral trends.

 Such changes mean people have more freedom to opt for a meaningful funeral that is personal to them and reflects their wishes.
 Here we explain the latest and emerging trends in order to help you understand the potential options available to you.

+One of the new and emerging funeral trends is the popularity of direct cremation.
 More people are choosing simpler, affordable send-offs like a direct cremation which is offered in our Simple Plan.
 A direct cremation significantly reduces funeral costs because it provides just the essential elements of a funeral.
 The advantage of this option is that the family can hold on to the ashes for however long they like, or until they want to hold a memorial service or scatter them.
 To see the best places to scatter ashes see here.

 Celebration of Life is Increasingly Popular